jadis0x/il2cpp-reverse-engineering-guide/README.md

 > INFO: I have created my own helper class, which you can access from the "lib" folder.
 I will prepare the examples based on the functions I have created.

 ### Getting the type from a class (Il2CppObject* to Type*)
+* To obtain the type information here, we will use the `GetTypeFromClass` function inside my Il2cppHelper class.

 ```cpp
 Il2CppObject* Il2CppHelper::GetTypeFromClass(const Il2CppImage* _image, const char* _namespaze, const char* _name)